 Best for Acrylic Nails: Makartt Nail Drill Machine

 When acrylics are involved, you’re going to want a little bit of a more intense machine.
 This one has an adjustable speed that can go up to 30,000 RPMs, higher than the 20,000 max many other machines offer.
 It’s choice for not only filing and shaping acrylic nails but also removing them.
-Plus, it has a foot pedal function, a nice feature for professionals, and also emits very little heat, noise, and vibrations.
+Plus, it has a foot pedal function and also emits very little heat, noise, and vibrations.